donaghhorgan/COMP9033/labs/README.md

 ## Usage

 Lab work is provided in the form of [Jupyter Notebooks](https://jupyter.org/).
-To run the notebooks, you will need the following Python packages:
+To run the notebooks, you will need Python, IPython, Jupyter Notebook and the following Python packages:

 - numpy
 - scipy
 - pandas
 - matplotlib
 - scikit-learn

+To start the notebook server, run the following command:

+    jupyter notebook

 ### Docker